 A Look Back on the 5 Worst Teams in NHL History

-The San Jose Sharks made headlines to start this season, as they lost each of their first 11 games.
+The San Jose Sharks made headlines to start the 2023-24 season, losing their first 11 games.
 While this start was one of the worst in NHL history, they were able to pick up several wins in the following weeks.
 They now sit at a record of 2-13-1, holding a goal differential of -51.
 The Sharks’ abysmal performance thus far this year brings the question to mind: who are the worst teams in NHL history and what will the Sharks need to do to end up amongst them?

 Here is a look at the five teams who had the worst seasons in the history of the league.